|

 STEP 5: Push the straw into the birdseed to make a hole for your twine.
 Leave plenty of room between the straw and the edge.
 Press around the straw to ensure the seeds will hold shape around the hole.

-STEP 6: Place the cookie cutters in the fridge to set overnight.
+STEP 6: Place the cookie cutters in the refridgerator to set overnight.
 Once set, remove the cookie cutters by gently pushing at the edges until it falls out, taking extra care with detailed cookie cutters.

 Pin